ValColorado/dataviz_final_project/README.md

 ![](figures/wordmap.png)

+## Running the file

+After you've cloned the repo open the `dataviz_final_project.Rproj` file.
+This will open up the project work space.
+After you've opened the file you can go into any project sub folder, and knit the .RMD file to see the source code.
+All the .MD files are files that have my analysis.

 ### Moving Forward

 Throughout this course I was able to learn a lot about data visualization and reproducible research.
 At each project I was able to learn a lot and improve.
 My biggest takeaway from the first project was to make sure the x axis labels when it came to days of the week were in order.
 Project 2 was my favorite and I was able to learn so much about spatial visualizations and focusing on one subset to create a better story line to understand the data better.
 Project 3 was the most challenging.
 Trying to recreate the visualizations was hard because I had to look at all the small details to make sure it was right.
 In the future I will continue to incorporate all the lessons I learned on good story telling with data visualizations.
 I am also looking forward to using Github more for more collaborative work!